aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

     ![Custom Action](./images/03-security-group.png)

-8. Go back to your **Security Hub tab** in your browser and click in the check box in the far left of this same finding.
+8. Go back to the Security Hub tab in your browser and click in the check box in the far left of this same finding.

 9. In the **Actions** drop down choose the name of your custom action to Isolate EC2 Instances.